Housing for older people

 HousingCare provide more information about the different housing schemes, their facilities and current vacancies.

-They have information about all of the sheltered housing schemes in your area, including private, Local Authority and Housing Association schemes.
+They have information about all of the sheltered housing schemes in your area, including private, local Council and Housing Association schemes.

-Extra care housing provides housing choices to people who value their independence but need help with some day to day tasks.
+Assisted living housing provides housing choices to people who value their independence, but need help with some day to day tasks.
 It offers modern accessible apartments and opportunities to get involved in social activities.

 A care team is on-site 24 hours a day, 7 days a week to provide planned care and support during the day.
 When you need extra support, they will help where they can.
 Residential care might be more appropriate if you need a higher level of supervision both day and night.
 Nursing care is not provided.

 You can apply if you are aged 55 or over and your care needs have been assessed by Newcastle City Council.
-Please complete an application on the Tyne and Wear Homes website.
+Please complete an application on the Newcastle Homes website.
 If you don’t receive care please contact Community Health and Social Care Direct between 8am and 5pm to arrange a care assessment.

-There are eight extra care schemes across the city which are owned and managed by registered housing providers.
+There are a number of assisted living schemes across the city which are owned and managed by registered housing providers.
 If you want to know more please contact the housing provider to arrange a visit to the scheme.

 - Assisi House in Walkergate operated by St Anthony of Padua